Vista DUI Lawyer and Criminal Attorney Peter M. Liss

 What is the Sentence for Vehicular Manslaughter in California?

-Vehicular homicide, detailed under California Penal Code section 192c (PC), is one of the most serious driving offenses a person can be charged with.
+Vehicular homicide, detailed under California Penal Code section 192(c) (PC), is one of the most serious driving offenses a person can be charged with.
 It occurs when someone dies because another person was driving in negligently or unlawfully.
 You can even face vehicular manslaughter charges if you caused a fatal car accident while speeding.
-If you have been accused of this crime, call a skilled San Diego vehicular manslaughter attorney as soon as possible.
+If you have been accused of this crime in Vista or elsewhere in San Diego County, call a vehicular manslaughter attorney as soon as possible.

 Is Vehicular Manslaughter a Felony or Misdemeanor?